Preferred Hiring Pool (PHP), Level 2

 Applicants must have 80 units of adjunct teaching in the College of Arts and Sciences and be members of the Preferred Hiring Pool (PHP).

 On or before February 15, adjunct faculty members may submit a written application to the Dean for placement in PHP 2.
-The application should include the following materials:
+The application should include the following materials (note that this may vary from college to school -- check with your dean for details in your college/school):

 i.
 A letter of application (1-2 pages maximum)